Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 Plus, by driving yourself, you will have immense flexibility in planning your day.

-The final part of the drive to the pink lakes, for example, is lined with gorgeous white sand beaches, which may just call you over for a bit.
+The final part of the drive to the pink lakes, for example, is lined with gorgeous white sand beaches, which may tempt you into pausing.

 You could also add on a trip to visit the flamingos of Rio Lagartos or the even mangroves of Celestun, depending on where you’re coming from and how early of a start you get.